- Building construction plan review

-Direct questions about excavation, cut or fill to Jim Mischel.
+Direct questions about excavation, cut or fill to Matt Warren.

 1.Locate the fence on your property and NOT on public right-of-way.
 Inside most subdivisions, the street right-of-way line is about six inches (6″) behind the back of the sidewalk.
 However, it can vary.
 The right-of-way line is the same as your property line along a street or highway.
 Your property lines — especially the corners if the lot is rectangular — will be marked by property pins a few inches under the surface or by visible monuments along highways.

 2. Do NOT locate the fence in a utility or public facility easement unless you have permission from all agencies that maintain facilities within the easement.
 Easements should be shown on the plat for your lot on record at the Daviess County Clerk’s office at the Courthouse.
 In some cases, however, a utility company may have purchased an easement that is not depicted on your plat of record.
 Check with the utility company if you think there may be an unplatted easement.
 You should also call BUD before you dig.